Translational Research Community Advisory Board (TR-CAB)

 Maya Pack has been working to support improved health and health care in South Carolina since 1998.
 She has distinguished herself through work across the state and at the local level.
 As Executive Director of the South Carolina Institute of Medicine and Public Health, Maya works with the Board of Directors to provide vision and strategic direction to the Institute and oversees the organization’s operations.

-Maya joined the IMPH team in 2009 and has a diverse background that includes working in strategic planning in the hospital setting, consulting for various non-profit and health care organizations and developing programs and informing policies to improve the quality of health care provided in South Carolina.
+Maya joined the IMPH team in 2009 and her background includes working in strategic planning in the hospital setting, consulting for various non-profit and health care organizations and developing programs and informing policies to improve the quality of health care provided in South Carolina.
 Maya is a graduate of Leadership Greenville (2006), Furman University’s Women Leadership Program (2009), the Riley Institute’s Diversity Leaders Initiative (DLI) (2019) and is a member of the Blue Ridge Institute for Nonprofit Leaders.

 Maya earned her bachelor’s degree from Furman University, a Master of Science in applied social science research from Clemson University and a master’s degree in public administration through a joint program of Clemson University and the University of South Carolina.